singledigit/devops-bootcamp/lab1.md.md

 ### Step 2:  Ensure the Correct Region
 In the top right corner, ensure that you are set to *Ireland*.
 If not, click the drop down and choose *Ireland*.
 ### Step 3: Click *Create Stack* Button
-In the top left corner choose *Create Stack*
+In the top left corner choose *Create Stack*.
 ### Step 4: Select Template
 On the next screen, on the Choose Template dropdown, choose LAMP Stack.
 Click *Next*.
 ### Step 5: Specify Details